 This is an important career success tip.
 Your career like many things in life cannot be rushed.
 You succeed by not rushing nor lazing off.
 Your career success comes to you when you do not rush yourself through it.
 But this also means you do not laze off.
 When you rush you start to be careless.

 You forget the basic important steps in the race for your career success.
-If you sprint through at this early phase, you risk overdoing it.
+Of course, if you sprint through at this early phase, you risk overdoing it.
 On the other hand, if you laze off – you won’t put in the appropriate effort needed for success.
 For success to happen, you need to be moderate in your pursuit.
 That would be career success tip for you.
 There is a saying:

 Hurrying makes things too tight,